The International Summer Music Academy in Kroměříž

 - each student receives a certificate of completion

-Applicants may submit APPLICATIONS, including particulars and recordings, by 20 May 2020.
+Applicants may submit APPLICATIONS, including particulars by 19 June 2020.

 The ISMA is open to conservatoire and university students as well as young musicians.
 The following can participate: